Thomas Bleakley McDowell: The Irish Times Trust

 Further delays in finalising the trust terms resulted in its announcement in April 1974, on the eve of the introduction of capital gains tax.

 The timing gave rise to suggestions that the directors were taking their cash (£325,000 each) out of the company before the new tax took effect.

 McDowell always denied that this was the case, maintaining that the timing was coincidental: he was also adamant that the motivation behind the formation of the trust itself was altruistic.
 The formation of the trust left the newspaper with a large bank debt, used to buy out the directors/shareholders, at what turned out to be a difficult economic period after the first oil crisis hit the Western world in the autumn of 1974.
 McDowell successfully guided The Irish Times' financial fortunes through the subsequent recession and into further periods of growth throughout the 1980s and 1990s.

 He stood down as chief executive of the company in 1997 and retired from the chairmanship of The Irish Times Trust in 2001: he was given the title President for Life in recognition of his huge contribution to the newspaper.;

-Tom McDowell was a private person and never sought or exploited the public status or limelight that goes with being a newspaper publisher.
-But he was an extraordinary presence in "the bunker", his office in D'Olier Street.
-He always dressed formally, and though he was somewhat aloof, he knew every employee.

 During his visit to the new Irish Times offices on Tara Street in June 2008 for the unveiling of a portrait of him by Andrew Festing, he described the newspaper and his family as the two loves of his life.